Twinning for Space-Air-Ground-Sea Integrated Networks: Beyond Conventional Digital Twin Towards Goal-Oriented Semantic Twin: The SAGSIN Conundrum: Architectural Complexity, and the Incompatible Digital Twin Paradigm

 \subsubsection{Ubiquitous Data Acquisition --- Perception}

-The perception stage acts as the ``sensory system'' of the SAGSIN ecosystem, responsible for collecting large-scale data from highly heterogeneous and widely distributed sources.
+This stage is responsible for collecting large-scale data from highly heterogeneous and widely distributed sources.
 This includes Internet of Things (IoT) sensors deployed on land and sea to gather environmental parameters (such as meteorological and hydrological data), remote sensing satellites performing hyperspectral earth observation, UAVs capturing high-resolution images of disaster areas for damage assessment, and in-vehicle sensors reporting real-time traffic information.
 Essentially, this process constitutes data acquisition, transforming various physical phenomena into digital signal streams for network transmission and analysis.